A Benchmark of Generative Methods for Zero-Shot Environmental Sound Classification: Introduction

 \section{Introduction}

-Machine learning has revolutionised how society solves complex problems~\cite{Dwivedi2021,Nagarhalli2021,Branco2023}.
-Various publications consider the future impact of machine learning, such as smart cities~\cite{Cugurullo2024}, humanoid robotics~\cite{Valenzuela2024} and medicine~\cite{Choy2018318,Ahuja2019,Shah2019}.
-To solve these future problems, machines and AI need to be adaptive~\cite{Enayati2022,Casimiro2022}.
-One way machines can be adaptive is to classify new items without labelled training data~\cite{Larochelle2008ZSL,Lampert2009ZSL}.
-One method to achieve this is zero-shot learning.
+Zero-shot learning (ZSL) is a machine learning paradigm that enables models to recognise instances of previously unseen classes without requiring labelled training examples for those classes~\cite{Larochelle2008ZSL,Lampert2009ZSL}.
+As machine learning systems are increasingly deployed in domains such as smart cities~\cite{Cugurullo2024}, medicine~\cite{Choy2018318,Ahuja2019,Shah2019}, and robotics~\cite{Valenzuela2024}, they must adapt to new situations and recognise previously unseen concepts~\cite{Enayati2022,Casimiro2022}.
+ZSL addresses this challenge by enabling models to generalise beyond the classes observed during training.

-Zero-shot learning is a subset of supervised machine learning that aims to create a model to classify classes it has not seen during training.
-That is, the set of classes used in training and testing are disjoint.
-Zero-shot learning is valuable in real-world applications, such as remote sensing~\cite{Avigyan2024}, image classification~\cite{Schonfeld2019,Li2019}, image segmentation~\cite{pastore2021,zheng2021}, environmental audio~\cite{xie2019,Sims2023} and security~\cite{Barros2022}, where there may not exist data for every class.
+In ZSL, the classes encountered during testing are not present in the training data.
+It leverages auxiliary semantic information to transfer knowledge from seen to unseen classes.
+This capability is valuable in applications where collecting labelled data for every possible class is impractical, including remote sensing~\cite{Avigyan2024}, image classification~\cite{Schonfeld2019,Li2019}, image segmentation~\cite{pastore2021,zheng2021}, environmental audio~\cite{xie2019,Sims2023}, and security~\cite{Barros2022}.

-Outside of zero-shot learning, recent practical use cases for environmental audio classification include smart cities~\cite{Goulao2024}, detection of traffic noise pollution~\cite{Middya2024}, and hearing aid analysis~\cite{Radha2024}.
-These use cases motivate research in environmental audio, particularly in the context of limited zero-shot research.
+An intuitive way to understand ZSL is through a human analogy.
+Suppose a person has never seen a cat, bird, or snake but knows semantic descriptions of each animal.
+When shown a cat, they can identify it from its attributes, such as having four legs and whiskers, while lacking scales or wings.
+The person uses semantic information from other animals to reason about an unseen class.
+ZSL methods operate in a similar manner, transferring knowledge from seen classes to unseen classes through auxiliary information.

-An intuitive way to understand zero-shot learning involves a thought experiment on how humans would solve the problem.
-Suppose someone has never seen a snake, cat or bird but knows key attributes these animals have.
-When shown a picture of a cat, the person reasons that it is a cat as it has four legs and whiskers, and no scales or wings.
-The person performs zero-shot learning using attributes of the target class and learning what those attributes mean through knowledge of other animals.
+Practical applications of environmental audio classification include smart cities~\cite{Goulao2024}, detection of traffic noise pollution~\cite{Middya2024}, and hearing aid analysis~\cite{Radha2024}.
+These applications motivate continued research in environmental audio classification, particularly in the context of ZSL, where comparatively little research has been conducted and performance remains substantially lower than that reported in computer vision.